-Personally, I have been creating hand drawn mind maps for years since my University days.
+Personally, I have been creating hand-drawn mind maps for years since my University days.
 I found them to be of great benefit, as they allowed me to expand my thinking and understanding about the topics I was learning in exponential ways.

-Here is a break down of some of the benefits and drawbacks of hand-drawn mind mapping:
+Here is a breakdown of some of the benefits and drawbacks of hand-drawn mind mapping:

 Hand drawn mind maps are flexible and allow you to bend, squiggle and expand the map any which way you wish.
 This enhances the mind map’s organic structure making it far easier to remember and use as an accelerated learning tool.

-Another benefit of a hand drawn mind map is that it is very personal and unique to the individual who created it.
+Another benefit of a hand-drawn mind map is that it is very personal and unique to the individual who created it.
 It is this personal touch corresponding to your natural thinking patterns that will help you to assimilate the information you are mapping out far more effectively.

 Hand drawn mind maps are limited to the amount of space that is available on the sheet of paper.
-When working with hand-drawn mind maps I always tended to cram the information I was mapping out right near the edges of the page I was working from.
+When working with hand-drawn mind maps I always tended to cram the information I was mapping out right near the edges of the page I was working on.

 Paul Foreman is one of the most gifted mind map artists you will find.
-His website is chock full of quality mind maps about spiritual transformation, personal development, effective thinking, inspiration and health.
-A while back he actually wrote a guest post on the IQ Matrix blog about De-Cluttering Your Life, Environment and Mind.
-The map he created for the post is one you just have to see.
+His website is chock full of quality mind maps about spiritual transformation, personal development, effective thinking, inspiration, and health.
+A while back he actually wrote a guest post on the IQ Matrix blog about De-Cluttering Your Life, Environment, and Mind.
+The map he created for the post is one you just have to see. 🙂